apostrophecms/starter-kit-assembly-essentials/README.md

 ## Self-hosting and the sample Dockerfile

 A sample `Dockerfile` is provided with this project and can be used for self-hosting.
+See also the provided `.dockerignore` file.

 Typical `build` and `run` commands look like: